Slovenian Castles and Manors – Stone Witnesses of History

 Mojaslovenija.si – Digitally Reviving Castle Heritage

 In modern times, the significance of castles is no longer measured solely by their defensive function, but by their cultural, historical, and identity value.
-Many castles today are ruins that, without proper documentation, quickly lose their stories.
-This is where the project MojaSlovenija.s comes in—using photography, panoramic imagery, 3D models, and interactive presentations to visually revive these structures.
+This is where the project MojaSlovenija.si comes in—using photography, panoramic imagery, 3D models, and interactive presentations to visually revive these structures.

 From Roman Fortifications to 20th-Century Military Infrastructure

-The project also pays special attention to fortifications from Roman times, such as the remnants of the Claustra Alpium Iuliarum system, which are presented through reconstructed visualizations.
-Additionally, defensive structures from the First World War are included, thoroughly documented in the chapter World War I, which features objects such as defense towers, bunkers, and other military infrastructure elements that marked the Slovenian landscape in the early 20th century.
+The project also pays special attention to fortifications and remains from Ancient Rome, such as the remnants of the Claustra Alpium Iuliarum system.
+Additionally, defensive structures from the First World War are included, thoroughly documented in the chapter World War I.

-The locations of documented sites were carefully selected based on a review of expert literature, including seminal works such as All Slovenian Castles by I. Jakič, the series Castle Buildings and Most Beautiful Slovenian Castles by I. Stopar, In the Footsteps of the Soča Front by M. Simić, and the publication series European Heritage Days, which includes contributions from numerous Slovenian historians.
-This interdisciplinary approach ensures historical authenticity, geographical diversity, and cultural depth in the documentation.
+The locations were carefully selected based on a review of expert literature, including works by I. Jakič, I. Stopar, and M. Simić.
+This interdisciplinary approach ensures historical authenticity and cultural depth in the documentation.

 Author: Boštjan Burger